Penguins get off to fast start in win over Flyers

 Brian Elliott, the veteran backup goalie who started after young No. 1 Carter Hart got pulled in two of his past three starts, stopped 22 of 28 shots in two periods before he got pulled.
 Hart stopped eight of nine shots.
 It was the first meeting of the season for the Metropolitan Division foes and longtime bitter rivals.

-Schultz opened the scoring with his first goal, a shot from the right point as Elliott was screened at 5:57 of the first.
+Schultz opened the scoring with his first goal of the season, a shot from the right point as Elliott was screened at 5:57 of the first.
 McCann struck at 8:13 of the first on a one-timer off Kahun's centering pass to make it 2-0.

 Pittsburgh made it three goals in a span of 2:49 when Simon converted a pass from Crosby, beating Elliott on his stick side.
 The assist gave Crosby 100 points in 68 career games against Philadelphia.
 Simon returned the favor when he sent a cross-ice pass to Crosby, who waited for his opening and roofed a sharp-angle shot under the crossbar for a 4-0 lead at 14:02 of the first.